jduckett95/misc-pocket-patches/README.md

 # misc-pocket-patches

-## How to use

-You will need IPS patching software, the IPS patch for your chosen game and the specific ROM revision for the patch.
-Once the IPS patch is applied you need to change the file extension from `.gb` to `.pocket` and place them in a `GB Studio` folder on the root of your microSD card.

-Please note that link cable functionality and the real-time clock are not supported in GB Studio mode.

 ## Pokémon Crystal

 This patch converts the USA/Europe ROM of Pokémon Crystal to `.pocket` format.
 A patch is available for the original release and the first revision.